25 Things You Didn’t Know About Studying In Italy

 16. Not all students are required to present TOEFL

-If you apply for a degree taught in English, you will be required to provide proof of English language proficiency.
-This could be in form of certificates like TOEFL and IELTS.
+If you apply for a degree taught in English, you will be required to provide proof of your English language proficiency.
+This could be in the form of certificates like TOEFL and IELTS.
 Postgraduate students whose previous degree was taught in English are exempt from this.

 NOW WATCH: 10 Countries You Can Study Abroad Without IELTS or TOEFL + Universities